Dark Mode

 So the job to be done became very simply: How do we enable designers to create a dark theme from their figma file?

-Again I explored variables, and various ways we might import design tokens.
+I went back to my work with variables, and explored how we might import design tokens.
 Our research showed that designers were increasingly aware of tokens and variables but it was quite aspirational, not well used.

 In thinking about how to extract colours from a picture I hit upon the idea of using AI to extract a theme from a simple screenshot of a modal.